GEM-benchmark/NL-Augmenter/transformations/p1_noun_transformation/README.md

 Output: "barack obama(44th president of the united states) gave a book(medium for recording information in the form of writing or images) to me"

-## Previous Work
-NA
-## What are the limitations of this transformation?
-NA